baudelaine/ocp-esx/Build-Cluster.md

 >:warning: Set **DISK**, **PART**, **VG** and **LV** variables accordingly in **$WORKDIR/extendRootLV.sh** before proceeding

-> :warning: Run this on Controller
+> :information_source: Run this on Controller

 	$WORKDIR/extendRootLV.sh && lvs

 ### Setup hostname and ip address from DNS

-> :warning: Run this on Controller
+> :information_source: Run this on Controller

 	$WORKDIR/setHostAndIP.sh ctl-$OCP

 ### Reboot for change to take effect

-> :warning: Run this on Controller
+> :information_source: Run this on Controller

 	reboot